onewelcome/identity-cloud-documentation/docs/products/access/api-reference/admin-api/dum-engine-configuration-api.md

-# DUM Engine Configuration API
+# Delegated Administration Configuration API

-This allows the maintenance of the connections to DUM engine via a REST API.
+This allows the maintenance of the connections to [Delegated Administration](../../../../dabp/index.md) via a REST API.
 It can be utilized in scripts to add many clients at once, edit or delete them.

 All endpoints are protected with the API client credentials (either Client Secret Basic or PrivateKeyJWT depending on the client [authentication method](../../topics/authentication-methods/authentication-methods.md)).
 It requires an API client with the scope `onegini_api_admin` (Admin API).

 ## Endpoints

-### List of DUM engine configurations
+### List of Delegated Administrations configurations

-This returns a list of all DUM engine configurations.
-The `password` is never returned in the response.
+This returns a list of all Delegated Administration configurations.
+The `password` is never returned with the response.

 * Endpoint: `/api/v1/configuration/dum-engines`
 * Method: GET